The Forerunner

 The Parable of the Mustard Seed

 30 And he he said, “To what can we liken the kingdom of God, or with what sort of parable can we represent it?
-31 It’s like a mustard seed sown into the ground: Though smaller than all the other seeds in the ground, 32 once it is sown it grows up to become the largest of all the garden plants, and sends out branches so big that the wild brids7 can nest beneath its shade.”8
+31 It’s like a mustard seed sown into the ground: Though smaller than all the other seeds in the ground, 32 once it is sown it grows up to become the largest of all the garden plants, and it sends out branches so big that the wild brids7 can nest beneath its shade.”8

 33 And according to their ability to hear, Jesus used many such parables to speak the word to them; 34 but he would not speak to them without a parable.
 Nevertheless, in private he would explain everything to his own disciples.